|"THE CHURCH" (AND HOW IT CHANGED DURING THE ACTS)|

 Actually, this is not the correct question to ask, because our Lord Jesus Christ has always had those whom He has "gathered" to Himself.
 The group of 12 disciples might be considered a "church", but the Lord probably had in mind that AFTER His resurrection and His 40 day's of teaching there would be a very special Jewish festival when the First Fruits of the harvest would be offered to God (i.e., on the Jewish feast day of Pentecost).
 That particular day marked the first-fruits of the final fulfillment of Old Testament prophecies having to do with the "gathering" of Israel back to the holy land and their potential restoration to personal communion with Jehovah.
 It would seem that Christ's particular "gathering" (ekklesia) referred to in Matthew 16 first began to be "built" at Pentecost.

 However, let us be quick to point out that the character and stance of Christ's "gatherings" changed after Pentecost as time progressed.
 What began as a kingdom-of-the-heavens "gathering" (Mat.
-16:19; Acts 2 & 3) composed (by God's design) of Jews only, took on a different characteristic when it became clear the Jewish leaders at Jerusalem were rejecting their Messiah (Acts 7), at which time God began to include non-Jews into the "gathering" (Acts 10).
+16:19; Acts 2 & 3) composed exclusively (by God's design) of Jews only, took on a different characteristic when it became clear the Jewish leaders at Jerusalem were rejecting their Messiah (Acts 7), at which time God began to include non-Jews into the "gathering" (Acts 10).
 And this "gathering" changed again very significantly when the Jewish diaspora throughout the world and finally at Rome turned final deaf ears and sightless eyes to God's offer of national restitution through the Lord Jesus Christ (Acts 28:28).
 But even after Acts 28:28 when Israel had been shut up, the remaining "ekklesia" was still Christ's "gathering" because the word "ekklesia" does not carry with it any doctrinal, dispensational, or moral description.
 All such "gatherings" of believers from Pentecost onward are Christ's gatherings "built upon the foundation of the apostles and prophets, Jesus Christ himself being the chief corner stone" (Eph.
 2:20).

 So, the question, "When did the church begin?", is the wrong question to ask.
 The correct question should be, "When did the present dispensation begin?"

-When referring to those who make up Christ's "church" on earth this word "church" (Greek ekklesia), simply means a gathering, meeting, assembly, or congregation, consisting of individuals who believed the message Christ revealed to them at a particular historical time in God's purposes.
+When referring to those who make up Christ's "church" on earth this word "church" (Greek ekklesia), simply means a gathering, meeting, assembly, or congregation, consisting of individuals who believed whatever message Christ revealed to them at a particular historical time in God's purposes.
 It is a "gathering" of individuals who profess to have a spiritual link with the One who has the words of life eternal, whether their ultimate "sphere of blessing" is millennial in character (i.e., on the earth), or in the New Jerusalem which will come down out of heaven and rest on the new earth, or whether their sphere of blessing is "in the heavenlies in Christ."